edwelker/website/content/posts/what-ive-been-up-to.md

     - work
 post_format: []
 ---
 Though I doubt it will mean anything to anyone...
 I threw this diagram together Monday night.
-It’s [](http://edwardwelker.com/wordpress/wp-content/uploads/2008/01/myncbiwireframesv1.pdf "NCBI Application design")[my application design](http://www.eddiewelker.com/wp-content/uploads/2008/01/ncbibaseapp_designv1.pdf "my application design") for a default NCBI application.
-I’m pretty excited about it.
+It's [](http://edwardwelker.com/wordpress/wp-content/uploads/2008/01/myncbiwireframesv1.pdf "NCBI Application design")[my application design](http://www.eddiewelker.com/wp-content/uploads/2008/01/ncbibaseapp_designv1.pdf "my application design") for a default NCBI application.
+I'm pretty excited about it.
 Not too fancy, but a nice start.

-I’ve also been thinking about writing a Firefox extension.
-It’s about time that I play around with it, and I was thinking that a pretty simple app (like [twitbin](http://www.twitbin.com/)) would be a good place to start.
+I've also been thinking about writing a Firefox extension.
+It's about time that I play around with it, and I was thinking that a pretty simple app (like [twitbin](http://www.twitbin.com/)) would be a good place to start.
 No plans yet, but... ideas.

 Speaking of ideas, when is [twitter](http://twitter.com) going to become open source and (then) de-centralized?
 That would be awesome...